cjcollins-com-au/additivesharing/README.md

 (Install pip first if you don't already have it, on Linux this would be: $sudo apt install python3-pip)

-Download all files to the same directory.
+Download all three files to the same directory.

 ## Usage